xbard-C42/OCR-Extraction-Utility/CODE_OF_CONDUCT.md

 Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [email address].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [security@42.community].
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct.